-- I can carry out research to discover features of villages, towns or cities. - I can plan a journey to a place in England. - I can collect and accurately measure information (e.g. rainfall, temperature, wind speed, noise levels etc).

-- I can explain why people may be attracted to live in cities. - I can explain why people may choose to live in one place rather than another. - I can explain the difference between the British Isles, Great Britain and the United Kingdom. - I can find at least six cities in the UK on a map. - I can name and locate some of the main islands that surround the United Kingdom. - I can name the areas of origin of the main ethnic groups in the United Kingdom and in our school. - I can describe how volcanoes are created. - I can locate and name some of the world's most famous volcanoes. - I can describe how earthquakes are created.
+- I can place the key historical events of Liverpool on a timeline. - I know how Liverpool affected the slave trade. - I know some key famous historical figures born in Liverpool. - I understand where to find Liverpool and other cities on a map of the U.K. - I know that there are two cathedrals in Liverpool and understand how they represent different people. - I can carry out research to discover features of villages, towns or cities. - I can plan a journey to a place in England. - I can collect and accurately measure information (e.g. rainfall, temperature, wind speed, noise levels etc). - I can explain why people may be attracted to live in cities. - I can explain why people may choose to live in one place rather than another. - I can explain the difference between the British Isles, Great Britain and the United Kingdom. - I can find at least six cities in the UK on a map. - I can name and locate some of the main islands that surround the United Kingdom. - I can name the areas of origin of the main ethnic groups in the United Kingdom and in our school.